 The International Space Station

-The ISS serves as an Earth observation platform and as a laboratory for life sciences and materials science.
+The International Space Station (ISS) serves as an Earth observation platform and as a laboratory for life sciences and materials science.
 The station environment accommodates a large number of long-term experiments in microgravity.
 Use of the ISS considerably improves the quality of space research results because it allows experiments to be repeated, so that the results obtained can be compared.

 NASA's space shuttles

 The space shuttles have often been used by Canada to conduct various experiments.
 Their main role is in the assembly of the International Space Station, until it is completed.
 Since Marc Garneau's first flight in 1984, a number of Canadian experiments and astronauts have flown aboard the shuttles.
 The shuttles can remain in orbit for more than two weeks and accommodate large experiment modules as well as complex experiments.

 Parabolic flights are a less costly alternative to space flights.
 A parabolic flight by an aircraft can generate conditions similar to zero gravity.
 These flights are readily accessible to space science researchers for situations such as preliminary studies in zero gravity.